7 Things You Can't Say About China - February 18th, Hour 2

 This could have been settled very easily.

-Just a ha half a half-baked negotiator could have settled this years ago, without, I think, without the loss of much land, very little land, without the loss of any lives, and without the loss of cities that are just laying on their side.
+Just a half-baked negotiator could have settled this years ago without, I think, without the loss of much land, very little land, without the loss of any lives, and without the loss of cities that are just laying on their side.

 You have those magnificent golden domes that are shattered, will never be replaced.